kengz/openai_lab/source/includes/_ANALYSIS.md

 How to analyze your lab results, and contribute to [Best Solutions](#solutions)

+Follow the running process chain of data n graphs produced.

+submit these when u solve (link to submission)

 ## Lab Results

 <div style="max-width: 100%"><img alt="The dqn experiment analytics" src="./images/dqn.png" />